-Tthe Strobe signal goes high immediately after the StartCycle event and the Camera Trigger signal goes high after a time delay equal to - StrobeDelay microseconds.
+The Strobe signal goes high immediately after the StartCycle event and the Camera Trigger signal goes high after a time delay equal to the opposite value of StrobeDelay microseconds.

 Consecutive Overlapping CIC Cycles

 This topic illustrates how the user has to set the ExposureRecovery and TargetFramePeriod features when ExposureReadoutOverlap = True to properly configure the CIC to avoid trigger overruns and maximize the cycle rate.